hanneshayashi/terraform-provider-gdrive/docs/resources/permissions_policy.md

 page_title: "gdrive_permissions_policy Resource - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  Creates an authoratative permissions policy on a file or Shared Drive.
+  Creates an authoritative permissions policy on a file or Shared Drive.
   Warning: This resource will set exactly the defined permissions and remove everything else!
   It is HIGHLY recommended that you import the resource and make sure that the owner is properly set before applying it!
   Important: On a destroy, this resource will preserve the owner and organizer permissions!